Howard University: Publications

 Howard University is home to The Hilltop, the university's student newspaper.
 Founded in 1924 by Zora Neale Hurston, The Hilltop enjoys a long legacy at the university.

 Howard University is the publisher of The Journal of Negro Education, which began publication in 1932.
 The Howard University Bison Yearbook is created, edited and published during the school year to provide students a year-in-review.
 Howard University also publishes the Capstone, the official e-newsletter for the university; and the Howard Magazine, the official magazine for the university, which is published three times a year.

-Howard University Libraries
+The Howard University Libraries

+On 2 December 1907, Andrew Carnegie granted Howard University $50,000 to establish its first library.
+Located in what today is the Carnegie Building, the Howard University library operated there until 1937.